 According to Adobe, 59% of global consumers would rather engage with content that’s beautifully designed as opposed to simply designed.
 Additionally, they reported that nearly 9 out of 10 mobile users would switch devices or stop viewing content altogether if it fails to meet their quality, length, and formatting expectations.

-Needless to say, if you are a web designer, you have a lot on your plate.
+Needless to say, if you are a web designer or a web design company, you have a lot on your plate.
 After years of both professional and self-taught training, clients depend on you to meet their vision and ensure that their customers will appeal to the overall design, responsiveness, and functionality of your design.
 If not, you will face excessive revisions — or worse, lose a client.

 You spend months working on a website, agonizing over every detail.
 You anticipate the deadline, so assured and confident that the client will love the final mockup.
 You form a grin, click “send,” and wait for the accolades to start pouring in.